René Vilatte: Early life and conversion to Catholicism

 Vilatte lost his parents at a "tender age".
 Raised in a Parisian orphanage operated by the Brothers of the Christian Schools where he was conditionally baptized, he received the sacrament of confirmation in Notre Dame de Paris cathedral.
 His sister became an Augustinian nun, and was evicted from Montrouge, Paris, convent during the enforcement of the 1905 French law on the Separation of the Churches and the State.

 Not yet sixteen, Vilatte served during the Franco-Prussian War in the battalion of the National Guard militia commanded by Jules-Henri-Marius Bergeret, a future member of the Comité de vigilance de Montmartre.
 He intended to become a Roman Catholic priest but, after the war and the Paris Commune, Vilatte emigrated to Canada.
 There he became a member of the Protestant Methodist Church in Montreal.
 He worked for two years as a teacher and lay assistant to a French mission priest.
 He worked as a catechist in a small school near Ottawa and led services.

 After returning to France in 1873, according to Bernard Vignot in Le phénomène des Églises parallèles, Vilatte was called up for military service but refused to obey.
 He took refuge in Belgium.
 He spent one year in the House of the Christian Brothers at Namur.
 Vilatte emigrated to Canada again in 1876.

 Vilatte spent a second year devoted to private preparation for the priesthood before entering, in 1878, the Congregation of the Holy Cross Fathers' College of St. Laurent, Montreal, Canada.
 Marx and Blied wrote that he spent three years at the College of St. Laurent and left voluntarily.
-In the interval between his third and fourth seminary years, Vilatte attended several anti-Catholic lectures by Charles Chiniquy, a priest who left Roman Catholicism and became a Presbyterian pastor.
+In the interval between his third and fourth seminary years, Vilatte attended several anti-Catholic lectures by Charles Chiniquy, a priest who left Catholicism and became a Presbyterian pastor.
 Vilatte began to have doctrinal doubts.